Cisco-Talos/clamav-documentation/src/manual/Installing/Installing-from-source-Unix.md

 ### The Default Build

-The default build type is "RelWithDebInfo", that is "Release mode with Debugging symbols".
+The default build type is `RelWithDebInfo`, that is "Release mode with Debugging symbols".
 It will install to `/usr/local`.

 ```bash
 cmake ..